Introduction

 2. Select 28-day view: Start with a monthly overview

-3. Note your baselines: Document starting clicks, impressions, and CTR
+3. Note baselines: Document starting clicks, impressions, and CTR

-4. Identify top pages: Find your highest-performing content
+4. Identify top pages: Find the highest-performing content

-5. Review search terms: Understand how clients find you
+5. Review search terms: Understand how clients find practices

 Quick Wins to Look For